CS-433/ml-project-2-losmodelosmatemagicos/README.md

 #### `script_oversample.ipynb`*

 ## `src/results/`
+Contains files and notebooks used to fine-tune the model and plot the results.

 #### `bert_hyperparameter_tuning.py`
 10-fold cross validation to find the best hyperparameters for the BERT model.
-Can be run to test hyperparameters one by one or by running a grid search.
+Can be run to test hyperparameters individually or by running a grid search.

 #### `bert_tuning_viz.ipynb`
+Notebook to load the results of the hyperparameter tuning and plot them.

 #### `results_plots.ipynb`
+Notebook to load the results of the experiments and plot them.

 ## `src/configs/`
 Contains the configuration file.